 The Eight Best Free Writing Tools to Help You Write More and Earn More

-There are so many different useful tools out there for writers, it can be tricky to figure out which ones you need … and which ones are just a distraction.
+There are so many different useful tools out there for writers, it can be tricky to figure out which writing software you need … and what’s just a distraction.

-After 15+ years of freelancing (and even more years of fiction writing and blogging), I’ve now got a set of free tools that I use on a daily or near-daily basis.
+After 16+ years of freelancing (and even more years of fiction writing and blogging), there’s plenty of free writing software that I use on a daily or near-daily basis.

 All the tools I’ve listed here are permanently free, not just tools with free trials.
 Some have a paid version that you can upgrade to, but you’ll likely find that the free version offers everything you need, in most cases.